Wine label design throughout time

 As time went by, the labels started being used to boast the qualities of the wine inside the bottle, and it featured everything from honorable mentions to medals and trophies the wine previously conquered.

 How the Modern Wine Label came to be

 It was in Italy that wine labels started acquiring distinct characteristics.
-In the 19th and 20th centuries, the wine labels featured symbols or illustrations that represented the age they were designed in: family crests, landscapes, portraits or family medallions from the individual wine families of Italy.
+In the 19th and 20th centuries, the wine labels featured symbols or illustrations that represented the age they were designed in, such as family crests, landscapes, portraits or family medallions from the individual wine families of Italy.

 This tradition kept going until 1950, when legislation was passed that made it mandatory for wine labels to contain the following information regarding the wine: where it was bottled, who bottled it, type of grape, origin of the grape, vintage, alcohol content and bottle volume.